 We have determined that the governance structures of these entities do not allow us to direct the activities that would significantly affect their economic performance.
 Therefore, we are not the primary beneficiary, and the results of operations and financial position of these VIEs are not included in our consolidated financial statements.
-We account for these investments as non-marketable equity securities or equity method investments.
+We account for these investments primarily as non-marketable equity securities or equity method investments.

 The maximum exposure of these unconsolidated VIEs is generally based on the current carrying value of the investments and any future funding commitments.
-We have determined that the single source of our exposure to these VIEs is our capital investments in them.
-The carrying value and maximum exposure of these unconsolidated VIEs were \$2.7 billion and \$2.8 billion, respectively, as of December 31, 2022 and \$3.0 billion and \$3.0 billion, respectively, as of June 30, 2023.
+The maximum exposure and carrying value of these unconsolidated VIEs were \$2.8 billion and \$2.7 billion, respectively, as of December 31, 2022 and \$5.5 billion and \$3.8 billion, respectively, as of September 30, 2023.
+The difference between the maximum exposure and the carrying value relates primarily to future funding commitments.